bfrg/vim-qf-diagnostics/README.md

 # vim-qf-diagnostics

-- Highlight the diagnostics (of a project-build, linter, `grep`) stored in a quickfix list in the buffer and sign column.
+- Highlight the locations of the quickfix items (for example, errors of a project-build, linter, or `grep` command) in the sign column and in the buffer using `text-properties`.
-- Display the error message for the current line in a popup window next to the cursor.
+- Show the error message for the current line in a popup window next to the cursor.

 ![screenshots](https://user-images.githubusercontent.com/6266600/86536450-01328680-bee8-11ea-849f-4e24809515b9.png)